 - 1/4 cup chopped fresh cilantro

-In a large mixing bowl whisk the eggs thoroughly.
-Then add your Easy Homemade Ranch Dressing, Frank's Red Hot Sauce, chipotle chile pepper, and salt.
+- In a large mixing bowl whisk the eggs thoroughly.
+Then add your Easy Ranch Dressing, Frank's Red Hot Sauce, chipotle chile pepper, and salt.
 Stir until well mixed.

-Using a fork pull the spaghetti squash out of the skin and add to the baking dish.
+- Use a fork to pull the spaghetti squash out of the skin and add to the baking dish.
 You want them to be noodle-like so if they clump together some just separate with your fork.

-Add your sauteed onion, green pepper, red pepper, and garlic to the baking dish.
+- Add your sauteed onion, green pepper, red pepper, garlic, chicken, and most of the fresh cilantro to the baking dish.
 Stir together with your squash using a fork or spoon.

-Pour your dressing mixture over the ingredients in your baking dish.
+- Pour your dressing mixture over the ingredients.
 Stir thoroughly to ensure everything is covered.

-Place in the oven and bake uncovered for 1 hour.
+- Place in the oven and bake uncovered for 1 hour.
 The top will be browned when it's finished.
+(If using a shallow baking dish you may need less time.)
 Set it aside for 5-10 minutes before cutting.